botaydotcom/GoMessagingTestFrameWork/README.md

 Steps to add a new test:
 ========================
-I. If the test needs new proto file:
+I. (optional) If the test needs new proto file:

 Compile the proto file into proto.go file using protoc command.
 Put the file into corresponding packet folder (inside the btalkTest folder).

 Run generateMapCode.exe: It will traverse all sub-folder inside the btalkTest folder and put all proto-message struct it can find to a map.
 This map is declared in the file: GeneratedDataStructure/generatedDataStructure.go.
 All of the test engine can refer to this file to initialize the message.

 After running the generateMapCode.exe file, it will generate a fresh file: GeneratedDataStructure/generatedDataStructure.go.
 Therefore, we need to recompile xmltest.go, autoTest.go and stressTest.go

 II.
 Writing test specification files (the xml file - according to the documentation in the aforementioned parts).

-II.1. <optional> Inside the specification files, if we need to define some helper function:
+II.1. (optional) Inside the specification files, if we need to define some helper function:

 Write the function to file: Helper/helper.func.go - Note: function must be exportable (first letter in function name must be capitalized)
 Run generateMapFuncCode.exe: It will do something similar to generateMapCode.exe, but this time put all available helper function in a map in the file: GeneratedDataStructure/generatedDataFuncStructure.go